 EMS During Civil Disobedience Events 60 Events involving demonstrations and protests disrupt normal EMS operations and require a coordinated medical response with properly trained and oriented personnel who can move on a moment's notice and in accordance with a special command and control structure.
 Planning and capabilities to support Civil Disobedience Units and other law enforcement assets during these special events require a high level of coordination between all public safety entities and the medical system.
 Traditional EMS training does not account for operating in these dangerous and fast-changing environments and is not generally adequate to support these challenging situations.
-This course will address these differences and how EMS can support the needs of both law enforcement and the entire community during civil disturbances and unrest.
+This presentation will address these differences and how EMS can support the needs of both law enforcement and the entire community during civil disturbances and unrest.
 EMS in Civil Unrest and SWAT Operations 60 In Today's environments one never knows what they may be walking into as an EMT or Paramedic and this course is a collection of microlearning courses that focus on EMS in Civil Unrest situations and how SWAT Operations affects tactical medics.
 EMS Operations: Evidence-Based Medicine, Water Operations, and Training 60 EMS Operations covers a variety of different situations.
 In this collection of microlearning's you will learn about the common myths in the industry as tell as evaluating treatment method in evidence based medicine, the pitfalls of water operations, how training counts and the importance of self-aid buddy aid.
 EMS Research and How it Affects Your Practice 60 EMS research and evidence-based guidelines guide and inform how we treat our patients every day.
 In this course, the panel will present several recent scientific papers and discuss their findings.
 The panel will then discuss the relevance to EMS providers and how literature may affect our practice.
+Endocrine Emergencies (BLS) 90 The endocrine system plays a key role in managing fluid balance, hormones, electrolytes, and chemicals to maintain homeostasis in the body.
+Parts of this system may fail for various reasons, warranting EMS intervention.
+In this course, we'll review the endocrine system and its structures.
+Then, we'll examine the causes, symptoms, and treatment for diabetic emergencies like diabetic ketoacidosis, thyroid disorders, including thyroid storm and myxedema, adrenal gland disorders (like Cushing's disease and Addison's disease), and finally parathyroid gland emergencies, including hypercalcemia and hypocalcemia.